 Melbourne’s public transport system is comprised of buses, trams and trains.

 Buses take you everywhere that isn’t covered by trams or trains, although it is unlikely that you’ll need to travel by bus unless you're visiting friends who live in the suburbs.

 One bus you are likely to use is the Melbourne City Visitor Shuttle.
 This is a hop-on hop-off tourist bus route with buses running every 15 to 20 minutes between 9.30am and 4.30pm stopping at 13 points of interest.
 Stops include NGV International, Federation Square, Melbourne Museum, Lygon Street, Melbourne University, Queen Victoria Market, Southbank and the Shrine of Remembrance.
-A one-day pass for the Melbourne City Visitor Shuttle costs $5.
+A two-day pass for the Melbourne City Visitor Shuttle costs $10.

 Most travellers find trams the most useful way to get around the city.
 They slowly rattle down the major streets and cover most inner city neighbourhoods.
 Trams are particularly useful for travelling between the city centre, South Melbourne and St Kilda.

 Most of the city centre, including the Docklands, is designated as a Free Tram Zone with free tram travel within this area.